Twinmotion training

 • A training guide.
 For most courses, you can choose from a printed copy that we post to you, or a PDF.

 In the week before your course, we’ll send you an email containing everything you need to prepare for and participate in the training.
-Then, a couple of days before your course, we’ll give you a courtesy call to make sure you have everything in place and answer any questions you may have.
+We’re available in the days ahead of your course to assist if you need any help.

 Please note that we are not able to record scheduled online courses for privacy reasons.